 If it is not complete, you will be notified and your application process will cease until corrections or additions are made or the application is closed.

-Complete CASPA applications will be reviewed by a PA program faculty member
+Complete CASPA applications will be reviewed by the Admissions Coordinator.

-Once reviewed by a faculty member, the application will be either closed (and proceed no further) or recommended for the Clarkson PA supplemental application.
+Once reviewed by The Admissions Coordinator, the application will be either closed (and proceed no further) or recommended for the Clarkson PA supplemental application.
 Applicants will be informed of the decision in a timely manner once received.

 Qualified applicants will receive an e-mail with instructions to complete the supplemental application.

 Applicants will then submit their supplemental application (with a $50 fee) within 30 days or notify the program that they no longer wish to be considered.
 If the supplemental application is not received within 30 days, the application will be closed.